Now I Have Everything

-Background and content
+Background

 Wanda Jackson was first known for a series of Rockabilly and country music recordings during the 1950s and 1960s, some which became commercially-successful.
 This included 1960's "Let's Have a Party", 1961's "In the Middle of a Heartache" and 1967's "Tears Will Be the Chaser for Your Wine".
 In 1971, Jackson discovered Christianity, which altered her musical direction during the decade.
 During this period she left Capitol Records to sign with Myrrh Records where she focused on gospel material.

+Content

 Among these gospel recordings was Now I Have Everything.
 Jackson recorded the album alongside producer Billy Ray Hearn.
 It was her third production assignment with Hearn and was recorded in June 1974 at the Jack Clement Studio.
 A total of 12 tracks were included on the album.
 Included were covers of "When the Saints Go Marching In", "Pass Me Not, O Gentle Saviour" and "Oh, How I Love Jesus".
 Remaining tracks were original songs, including "Jesus Put a Yodel in My Soul" and the self-composed "Let This Be My Attitude".